Samillion/Windows-to-Linux/README.md

 ## Software
 I tend to use open source and FOSS software, which in the most part is available for all platforms.

+The setback at the moment is with forced ecosystems that don't exist on Linux or yet to be found. (ie: iCloud Drive, IDM...etc)

 - [x] Browser
     - Firefox (native) https://flathub.org/apps/org.mozilla.firefox
     - Brave (native) https://brave.com/linux/#release-channel-installation